defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/interaction-designers.md

     <img src="ministry-of-defence.svg" alt="Ministry of Defence logo">

 If you can, work with a Content Designer to create alt text.
-Find more advice in the [GOV.UK guidance on images](https://design-system.service.gov.uk/styles/images/).
+Find more advice in the <a href="https://design-system.service.gov.uk/styles/images/" target="_blank">GOV.UK guidance on images<span class="govuk-visually-hidden">opens in a new tab</span></a>.

 ## Only use images that users need